-DELIVERY Face-to-face Face-to-face, Distance learning, etc. Face-to-face USE OF INFORMATION AND Use of computers and the Internet.
-COMMUNICATIONS TECHNOLOGY Support of the learning process through the e-class and teams online platform.
-Use of ICT in teaching, laboratory education, communication with students Image: Communication with students the ms-

-USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students the ms-

-COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students the ms-

-Use of ICT in teaching, laboratory education, communication with students the ms-

-communication with students

-teams online platform.

-TEACHING METHODS Activity Semester workloa ıd

-The manner and methods of teaching are Lectures 52

-described in detail.
-Essay 40

-Lectures, seminars, laboratory practice, Student study 58

-fieldwork, study and analysis of

-bibliography, tutorials, placements,

-clinical practice, art workshop, interactive

-teaching, educational visits, project, essay

-writing, artistic creativity, etc.

-The student's study hours for each learning Course total 150

-activity are given as well as the hours of

-non-directed study according to the

-principles of the ECTS

-STUDENT PERFORMANCE EVALUATION

-Description of the evaluation procedure Written final exam (60%) in English

-Project preparation, with submission of written report, ora 1

-Language of evaluation, methods of presentation, and examination (40%).

-evaluation, summative or conclusive,

-multiple choice questionnaires, short-

-answer questions, open-ended questions,

-problem solving, written work,

-essay/report, oral examination, public

-presentation, laboratory work, clinical

-examination of patient, art interpretation,

-other

-Specifically-defined evaluation criteria are

-given, and if and where they are accessible

-to students.
+DELIVERY Face-to-face Face-to-face, Distance learning, etc. Use of computers and the Internet.
+USE OF INFORMATION AND Support of the learning process through the e-class and the ms-COMMUNICATIONS TECHNOLOGY teams online platform.
+Use of ICT in teaching, laboratory education, communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 52 described in detail.
+Essav 40 Lectures, seminars, laboratory practice, Student study 58 fieldwork, study and analysis of placements, bibliography, tutorials, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning Course total 150 activity are given as well as the hours of non-directed study according to the principles of the ECTS STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Written final exam (60%) in English Project preparation, with submission of written report, oral Language of evaluation, methods of presentation, and examination (40%). evaluation, summative or conclusive, multiple choice questionnaires, shortanswer questions, open-ended questions, problem solving, written work. essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, Specifically-defined evaluation criteria are given, and if and where they are accessible to students.